kaleidos-ventures/taiga-scripts/README.md

 Scripts for initial deploy of taiga services.

+**WARNING: that scripts are in aplha state**

 ## Requirements ##

 - Ubuntu Server 14.04
 - Bash
 - Git

+## Notes / Warnings

+- In aplha state, not tested in much environments and suffer a lot of changes.
+- Designed to work mainly for taiga-vagrant(but can works without it)
+- Not supports updates.
+Reprovisioning is stil in development.
+- Does not supports installation with root user.

 ## Setup server-like environment ##